GlyndenOpSec/AI-Prompts/Flashcard-game.md

    - Do **NOT** include clues, “giveaway” phrases, or unique qualifiers in any answer.
    - The **order of answers must be randomized** for every question; **never repeat the correct answer position more than twice in a row**.

+   ### **ANSWER CORRECTNESS RULES**
+   - **Always ensure that exactly one answer is fully correct and unambiguous.**
+   - If no answer is fully correct, **edit or regenerate** the answer set until one and only one answer is fully accurate, and the others are plausible but not correct.
+   - Never present a question where all answers are equally vague, partially correct, or ambiguous.
    - At least 2 of the options must be plausible distractors.
    - Only one answer can be correct.